new-church/sc-www/content/events/_index.md

 ---
-title: About
+title: Events
 description: Events description
 ---

-# Loads of events!
+# We have events online and across multiple locations

-We do loads of events.
+Here are the all the current events